With 1036 acres of gently rolling Texas countryside, Fulbrook Estates has made plenty of room for...

-When spending time outside, there is more space to spread out and maintain a safe distance from one another.
+When spending time outside, there is more space to spread out and maintain distance from one another.
 Although it is important to keep in mind that people should maintain the recommended six feet of space between your family and others, and avoid touching benches or playground equipment.
 Upon going back indoors, it is recommended by the CDC that you wash your hands for at least 20 seconds.

 Nurture the mind

 There are plenty of ways to “get out and explore” without actually leaving home.
 For example, you can tune in to the Houston Zoo webcams and enjoy a live look at the animals that also call Houston home.
 You can also expand your search and virtually visit other zoos around the country, like the world-famous San Diego Zoo.

 Travel and Lesiure guide just released a wonderful list of virtual tours and online exhibits of some of the most famous museums around the world.
 This includes the British Museum in London, the Van Gogh Museum in Amsterdam, the Guggenheim in New York City, and plenty more where you can gain knowledge about art, history, and science.

 NASA is offering free online activities for kids at home during COVID-19 pandemic.
 People can do everything from tours of the International Space Center, to having conversations with astronauts.
 Here's another list from Live Science of educational and entertaining activities to keep kids occupied.